a-sriel/project-1/devlog.md

 I am still trying to get the core functionality of the driver down.
 I want the user to input the name of the logger file and have that be read through a pipe.
 I have some basic logic for this down, but it is currently causing a segmentation fault.
 I will need to refine this next session, and then I can move on to actually sending some arguments to the external logger.

+2025-10-23 12:12

+I am encountering difficulty implementing my driver.cpp program.
+I was struggling with understanding how the driver could communicate with a separate logger and encryption program via pipes, but upon looking at the process files provided with this project, I realized I could dedicate one pipe p1 to represent the driver-encryption pipeline, and pipe p2 to represent the encryption-logger pipeline.

+I am going to push the provided process files (cpu.cpp and mem.cpp) to this project and determine a way to incorporate the cpu and memory logic into my driver program...
+It shouldn't be too difficult now that I have a better grasp of how communication over pipes works.